makerdao/community/governance-exercises/Le Bateleur - Interpretation Exercise 01/GOV 12 Rewrite.md

 ## Proposed Rewrite of GOV 12

-To redress the aforementioned concerns, I would rewrite GOV 12 to
+To redress the aforementioned concerns, I would rewrite GOV 12 to achieve three aims.

-- include more explicit, clear language restricting its application;
+First, I restrict GOV 12's general application to "substantial threats" to the functioning of Maker Governance.
+This is a far higher showing to meet.
+It redresses the risk stemming from ambiguity/overbreadth, while preserving to a degree the original "bootstrapping" intention.

-- require endorsements from rotating ecosystem actors to provide checks/balances against the concentration of power; and
+Second, I require endorsements from rotating ecosystem actors to provide checks/balances against the concentration of power in Governance Facilitators.

-- carve out limited exceptions for clear mistakes and Launch Project-related needs (the latter being a one-time [exception](https://mips.makerdao.com/mips/details/MIP108#9-launch-project) to the Atlas' requirement of maximum transparency).
+Third, I carve out limited exceptions for clear mistakes and Launch Project-related needs.
+The former exclusion for clear mistakes somewhat preserves the original intention behind GOV 12, but in a narrowly tailored way to better guard against misalignment.
+The latter exclusion is appropriate, I believe, because the [Launch Project](https://mips.makerdao.com/mips/details/MIP108#9-launch-project) is literally framed as an exception to the rule of maximum transparency in governance processes.
+Further, the single instance of GOV 12 governance practice was the introduction of the EDSR.
+In [Discord](https://discord.com/channels/893112320329396265/899667119426371625/1131216377575919716) as well as the [Forum proposal](http://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-implement-enhanced-dsr/21405/6?u=le_bateleur), Rune maintained the EDSR was necessary to stoke momentum for the Launch Project (Phase 1).

-I am bending the rules of the universe a bit.
-First, my rewrite assumes that associated provisions in the rulebooks (i.e., [Atlas 2.12)](https://mips.makerdao.com/mips/details/MIP101#2-12-scope-bootstrapping-gov12) would have to be interpreted or re-written so as to be reconciled with the revised GOV 12.
+My rewrite assumes that associated provisions in the rulebooks (i.e., [Atlas 2.12)](https://mips.makerdao.com/mips/details/MIP101#2-12-scope-bootstrapping-gov12) would have to be interpreted or re-written so as to be reconciled with the revised GOV 12.
 The revised GOV 12 could complement [MIP24](https://mips.makerdao.com/mips/details/MIP24#sentence-summary), an emergency voting protocol that may be initiated by any community member and manages urgent changes to the protocol.
-In contrast, the revised GOV 12 is a temporary bootstrapping measure authorizing only Governance Facilitators, under certain circumstances, to expedite revisions to the Atlas and Scopes Artifacts.
+In contrast, the revised GOV 12 is a temporary measure authorizing only Governance Facilitators, under certain circumstances, to expedite revisions to the Atlas and Scopes Artifacts.

-Second, my rewrite assumes that the Governance Facilitators interpreting GOV 12 are comfortable applying fuzzy legal terms of art.
+My rewrite also assumes that the Governance Facilitators interpreting GOV 12 are comfortable applying fuzzy legal terms of art.
 (There would be distinct benefits: the civil law tradition is a rich one going back centuries.
 Arguably, it is as close as we can get to a stable, predictable foundation for drafting and interpreting governance logic.)

 ---